-The Virtuoso Polo Player: A Vivid Work by a Late Impressionist
+Polo Virtuoso: A Bright Work of a Late Impressionist

 Otto Dill

-The Virtuoso Polo Player: A Vivid Work by a Late Impressionist
+Polo Virtuoso: A Bright Work of a Late Impressionist

 Description

-(1884 Neustadt a. d.
-Hardt – 1957 Bad Dürkheim) A virtuoso polo player who painted in a rapid style, partially executed in an impasto manner, a vivid work of a late Impressionist, probably around 1950–1955.
-Works dedicated to hunting and equestrian sports, such as gallops and trottings, as well as polo games and carriage races, occupy a significant place in Dill’s oeuvre since the 1920s.
-Here he could express his mastery in depicting dynamic, fast movements.
-Dill often attended horse races and polo games, including in Munich and Iffezheim near Baden-Baden, which he captured with great liveliness and an exciting perspective on horses, riders, and the glamorous atmosphere.
-From 1908 to 1914, he studied at the Munich Academy, where he was a master student of Heinrich von Zügel.
+(1884 Neustadt an der Hardt – 1957 Bad Dürkheim) A virtuoso polo player who painted in a swift style, partially executed in an impasto manner – a vibrant work of the late Impressionist, likely created around 1950–1955.
+Works dedicated to hunting and equestrian sports, such as gallops and trottings, as well as polo games and carriage races, occupy a significant place in Dill's oeuvre from the 1920s onward.
+Here, he could express his mastery of depicting dynamic, rapid movements.
+Dill frequently attended horse races and polo games, including those in Munich and Iffezheim near Baden-Baden, which he captured with great liveliness and a captivating eye for horses, riders, and the glamorous atmosphere.
+From 1908 to 1914, he studied at the Munich Academy, as a master student of Heinrich von Zügel.
 As early as 1917, Dill presented a large collection of paintings and drawings at the Crystal Palace.
 From 1922 to 1930, he was a member of the Munich Secession.
-In 1924, he was awarded the title of professor, and in 1949 he was appointed honorary member of the Munich Academy of Fine Arts.
-In 1930, the artist moved from Munich to the town of Neustadt an der Weinstraße, and in 1941 he moved to Bad Dürkheim.
-Alongside Max Slevogt, Otto Dill is considered one of the most important artists of classical modernism in the Palatinate.
+In 1924, he was awarded the title of professor, and in 1949, he was appointed an honorary member of the Munich Academy of Fine Arts.
+In 1930, the artist moved from Munich to the town of Neustadt an der Weinstraße, and in 1941, he relocated to Bad Dürkheim.
+Alongside Max Slevogt, Otto Dill is considered one of the most important painters of Palatine classical modernism.
 Oil on plywood.
 Signed.
 50 cm x 59.5 cm.
-In a frame.
+Framed.
 Provenance: German private collection, Rhineland-Palatinate.

 Lot No. 14609